0XDE57/SpaceProject/README.md

 ![screenshot](/Capture.PNG?raw=true)

 ***This game is in pre-alpha prototype phase.
-More of an sandbox than a game, there's not much content***
+More of a sandbox than a game, there's not much content yet***

 ## Features
 * Fly around the starsystem in a spaceship